 PURPOSE

-This policy outlines the goals and objectives of *EMPLOYER’S+ drug and alcohol testing program and provides guidance to supervisors and employees concerning their responsibilities for carrying out the program.
+This policy outlines the goals and objectives of *EMPLOYER’S+ drug and alcohol testing plan and provides guidance to supervisors and employees concerning their responsibilities for carrying out the program.

 SCOPE

 This policy applies to all employees in safety sensitive position and all job applicants for safety sensitive positions.
 The term employee includes contracted employees.